Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Today's work:

 - The group went to Gylfi's lecture.
 - Each member created a GitHub account or already had one and joined the VNL1 GitHub repo.
 - Some time was spent reading about Git / GitHub and how to use it.
 - We started with a rough outline of the GitHub repo / How it will be structured.

 - We split into different groups focusing on different tasks.
-  - The GitHub Manual
+  - The GitHub Manual           (Grímur focused on this)
-  - Class Diagram
+  - Class Diagram               (Everyone focused on this together)
+      - Model Diagram
+      - State Diagram           (Iðunn and Pedro focused on this)
   - Functional Requirements
-  - User Group analysis
+  - User Group analysis         (Leonard and Máni focused on this)
+  - Wireframe                   (Ólafur focused on this)
+  - Use Cases

 End-of-day Results:
   - We have a rough idea about the Class Diagram and how to structure it / the code
   - The GitHub Manual has been completed
   - The Functional Requirements list is almost completed
   - User Group Analysis is almost completed
+  - The only thing that was fully completed was the GitHub Manual

 TODO:
 - [x] Finish the Github Manual